-This tool distills the concepts behind business process improvement and provides a useful framework for leaders who want to understand the factors behind successful process improvement.
+This tool distills the concepts behind core process improvement and provides a useful framework for leaders who want to understand the factors behind successful process improvement.
 This tool is very useful for managers at all levels.

 Hint: This tool is best used in conjunction with “8 Step Process Improvement Plan.”

-Business process improvement is appropriate when these factors are in place:
+Process improvement is appropriate when these factors are in place:

 - An existing process is widely perceived to be failing.